Rennatts/freelancer-directory/README.md

 ## HOW TO RUN
-Features
+#Features
-Browse and search freelancers by name, skills, location, and other criteria.
+-Browse and search freelancers by service type and location.
-View freelancer profiles with their bio, portfolio, ratings, and reviews.
+-View freelancer profiles with their bio, portfolio, ratings, and reviews.
-Contact freelancers through a messaging system.
-Register and login as a freelancer or a client.
+-Register and login as a freelancer or a client.
-Edit your profile and manage your services and bookings.
+-Edit your profile and manage your services.

-Admin dashboard to manage users, categories, and bookings.
-Technologies
+#Technologies
 Backend
 NestJS
 MongoDB